Shortwave Pricing in 2026: Plans, Cost & What You Actually Get

 How much does Shortwave cost?

-alfred_ costs $24.99/month flat (not per-user) and works with both Gmail and Outlook.
+alfred_ is flat-priced (not per-user) and works with both Gmail and Outlook.
 It handles email triage, task extraction, calendar management, and daily briefings.

 TL;DR

-Shortwave Business costs $9/user/month for full AI email features, team inboxes, and Google Workspace support.
-The free plan is limited to personal Gmail only with capped AI features.
-Shortwave is Gmail-only — Outlook and Microsoft 365 are not supported.
+Shortwave Business costs $30/user/month ($24 billed annually) for full AI email features, team inboxes, and Google Workspace support.
+There's no longer a permanent free plan, just a 14-day trial.
+Shortwave is Gmail-only, Outlook and Microsoft 365 are not supported.

 Shortwave Pricing Plans at a Glance